Define Workplace Discrimination

 An Explanation From Our Los Angeles Employment Discrimination Lawyers

 Modern labor law began in 1941 with the Fair Employment Act.
 This executive order prohibited racial discrimination in employment.
 Since then, the labor and employment laws expanded to protect employees from wrongful termination and discrimination on the basis of gender, religion, national origin, age and disability.

-Our Los Angeles discrimination lawyers have handled hundreds of discrimination cases.
+Our discrimination lawyers in LA have handled hundreds of discrimination cases.
 Even with the widespread legal protection that employees have, there is still a high amount of discrimination in the workplace.

 Am I Being Discriminated Against at Work?

 Discrimination laws govern how an employer or potential employer can interact with you.
 Discrimination can occur even if you are not yet an employee of the company.
 Being turned away from an interview or having your application declined because of reasons other than your qualifications might constitute unfair pre-employment treatment.